 Velocity, energy, and stopping power are often misunderstood concepts in the world of air pistols.
 When it comes to power, most people only think of velocity, which is measured in feet per second (FPS).
 What most people don’t consider is the weight, diameter, and shape of the pellet.
 Some manufacturers know this and take advantage of it by finding the lightest possible pellets for the max velocity testing.
 Just keep in mind a 450 feet per second (FPS) rated 0.22 caliber pellet pistol will have much more kinetic energy than a 450 FPS 0.177 caliber pellet pistol.
 Kinetic energy can be calculated using the formula (KE=1/2MV^2) where M is the mass in grams and V is velocity in meters per second.
 When talking about stopping power, you also have to consider the diameter of the pellet, the shape, and the weight.

-Here Are the Best Pellet Pistols of 2019
+Here Are the Best Pellet Pistols

 1. Crosman Benjamin Marauder .22 Cal Air Pistol